dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 We can check if elements in stream matching a specific criteria by using one of these 3 methods.
 Pay attention that all of them are short-circuiting and take predicate as param:
 * `anyMatch` - true if you find any object that match.
 Once found match - stop searching, return true.
+Return false for empty stream - because its purpose is to determine if at least one element in the stream matches a given predicate. `existential quantification` - statement asserting existence of something is inherently wrong if domain is empty.
 * `allMatch` - true if all items are match.
 Once found non-match - stop searching, return false, otherwise go to the end and return true.
+Return true for empty stream. `vacuous truth` from math logic - statement about all members of empty set is always true.
 * `noneMatch` - true if none of the items are match.
 Once found match - stop searching, return false, otherwise go to end return true.
+Return true for empty stream.
 ```java
 import java.util.UUID;
 import java.util.function.Predicate;